Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: The Expected Improvement-Cost (EIC) algorithm

 \paragraph{Intuitions behind the Evaluation Cost.} We use the case where the observations are noise-free to better illustrate the intuitions.
-The noisy case follows where the observations are taken as averages instead.
 In the noise-free case, the incumbent $\xi_n = \max_{1 \leq m \leq n} f(\bx_m)$ is the current best function value.
 In iteration $n$, suppose we decide not to evaluate any new point but instead continue sampling at the current best point until the budget is exhausted, then the cumulative regret of the remaining iterations will be $(N-n)(f(\bx^*)- \xi_n)$.
 On the other hand, we can choose to sample a new point $\bx_{n+1}$ in the next iteration, and then stop evaluating any new point afterwards.
 For this newly sampled point $\bx_{n+1}$, its function value $f(\bx_{n+1})$ may be larger or smaller than $\xi_n$.
 In the first case where $f(\bx_{n+1}) \geq \xi_n$, an improvement is achieved and its expected value is given as $E_n([f(\bx_{n+1})-\xi_n]^{+})$.
 In this case, we can choose to keep sampling at $\bx_{n+1}$ instead of $\argmax_{1 \leq m \leq n} f(\bx_m)$ in all the $(N-n)$ remaining iterations and this will provide a higher reward than with the continued sampling at $\xi_n$.
 Hence, the total expected reduction of the cumulative regret (i.e., total expected gain) in all $(N-n)$ remaining iterations will be

 In the second case where $f(\bx_{n+1}) < \xi_n$, a loss will be incurred and the expected value will be $E_n([\xi_n-f(\bx_{n+1})]^+)$.
 Unlike the improvement which can be exploited for all $(N-n)$ remaining iterations as mentioned above, we only suffer this loss once (in iteration $n+1$) since we can switch back to the strategy of sampling $\argmax_{1 \leq m \leq n} f(\bx_{m})$ for all future iterations to avoid further this loss.
 This provides us a balance, and we see that $\bx_{n+1}$ is therefore worth sampling if and only if its \emph{total} expected gain is larger than its \emph{total} expected loss: